Afro: Similar styles internationally

-A "Jewfro" (portmanteau of the words Jew and afro) or (rarely) "Isfro" (portmanteau of the words Israel and afro) refers to an afro when worn by Jews.
+A "Jewfro" (portmanteau of the words Jew and afro) or (rarely) "Isfro" (portmanteau of the words Israel and afro) refers to an afro when worn by some Jewish people.
 The term has its roots in the 1960s and 1970s when many prominent figures were described as sporting the hairstyle.
 In 1970, the Los Angeles Times called college football star Scott Marcus a flower child with "golden brown hair ... in ringlets around his head in what he calls a Jewish afro style".
 The New York Times, in a 1971 article on Harvard University's "hairy" basketball team, wrote that Captain Brian Newmark "hasn't had a haircut since last May, and his friends have suggested his hairdo is a first cousin to the Afro, the style that is popular with blacks.
-In the case of the Jewish junior from Brooklyn, though, the bushy dark hair that is piled high on his head has been called an "Isro"."
+In the case of the Jewish junior from Brooklyn, though, the bushy dark hair that is piled high on his head has been called an 'Isro'."
 Novelist Judith Rossner was described in a Chicago Tribune profile as the "grown-up Wunderkind with an open, oval face framed by a Jewish Afro."

 The Hadendoa Beja of northeastern Africa were nicknamed "Fuzzy-Wuzzies" by British troops during the Mahdist War due to their large and mop-like hairstyles, which they shaped by applying butter or mutton fat.
 In Somalia, some young men of the nomadic and sedentary communities would grow their hair long and carefully comb it into rather large bushes, which they would then hold in place with ghee.
 This elaborate hairstyle was quite distinct from another coiffure found among other Somalis, who would instead grow long and fluff out their fine, straight hair and place a chewing stick and comb in the center.

 Variations of the afro have been worn by one or both sexes in the many disparate cultures of the African continent.
 Due to the hairstyle's links to members of the civil rights and Black Power movements, the afro was seen by several outside cultures as a dangerous symbol of political unrest, including Tanzania where the Afro was banned in the 1970s because it was seen as a symbol of neocolonialism and as part of a "cultural invasion" from the United States.
 In the 1950s and 1960s, South African women were also known to wear their hair in an afro-type style.

 The afro did not rise to the same level of popularity among the Afro-Caribbean community as it did in the United States, in part because of the popularity of dreadlocks, which played an important role in the Rastafari movement.
 Not unlike the afro's significance among the members of the American Black Power movement, dreadlocks symbolized black pride and empowerment among the Rastafari of the Caribbean.